-2nd French court orders Amazon to better protect workers
+Second French court orders Amazon to better protect workers

 The standoff has drawn global attention, as worldwide demand for Amazon’s services soars because confined consumers can no longer shop in stores.

-Amazon shut all its French distribution centers last week, after a lower court ordered it to stop selling non-essential goods while it works out new safety measures with staff.
+Amazon temporarily shut all its French distribution centers last week, after a lower court ordered it to stop selling nonessential goods while it works out new safety measures with staff.
 Amazon argued that it was too complicated to separate out its activities, and appealed.

 The appeals court upheld the overall requirement for Amazon to work out new safety measures.
 But it also expanded the products Amazon is allowed to sell, adding electronics, office and pet supplies.
 The original ruling only permitted sales of food and medical and cleaning supplies.